Southwest-PTFS/.github/profile/README.md

 # 🇺🇸 Southwest PTFS • Tech

 Welcome to the **Southwest PTFS Technology Organization**.
-Welcome to our shared space to **store, archive, and collaborate** on the work that powers our virtual airline.
+> This is our shared space to **store, archive, and collaborate** on the work that powers our virtual airline.
 Think of it as our hangar for code, configs, and experiments.

 ---